watou/vera-nest/README.md

 * Implement Humidistat functionality to control humidity from Vera.

 ## History ##

+### 201X-XX-XX    v0.9
+* Only set device variables if they have changed (to decrease log output)
+* Set the `urn:micasaverde-com:serviceId:HaDevice1` variable `LastUpdate` for the location, thermostat and humidistat devices.
+For the location device, this is the Unix timestamp most recently retrieved from `nest.com` for that location's status.
+For the thermostat and humidistat devices, `LastUpdate` (and `BatteryDate`) are the Unix timestamp from `nest.com` (also without any synchronization to the Vera's clock) that indicates the last time the thermostat connected to `nest.com`.

 ### 2012-12-15    v0.8
 * Decreased the potential for excessive status polling.